The Zoological Society of Milwaukee

 Animal Sponsorship Program

-From $20 to $2,500, the animal sponsorship money helps maintain and enhance animal exhibits at the Milwaukee County Zoo.
-Children can sponsor animals through our Kids Conservation Club, through school classes, or as individuals.
+From $20 to $2,500, the animal sponsorship money helps the Zoological Society fulfill its mission.
+Children can sponsor animals through our Kids Conservation Club, through school classes or as individuals.
 Adults who love animals can sponsor their favorites.
-All of our sponsors are invited to a behind-the-scenes event at the Zoo in August, and receive information about their sponsored animal.
+All of our sponsors are invited to a behind-the-scenes event at the Zoo in August and receive information about their sponsored animal.

 The Zoological Society established its grants program in 1989 with a budget of $42,000.
-Last fiscal year, we raised $915,323 in grants, which support education programs at the Zoo or offsite, as well as numerous conservation programs.
+Last fiscal year, we raised $1.27 million in grants, which support education programs at the Zoo or offsite as well as numerous conservation programs.

 Chairs of Zoo Ball 2017, "Black Tie and Tails," Dr. William Stathas and Judy Holz Stathas